-2018 and the Four C’s – Compliance, Cloud, Consolidation and Crypto
+2018 and the four C’s – Compliance, Cloud, Consolidation & Crypto

 As a CEO who runs an emerging institutional ‘FinTech’ company, I’m acutely aware of how competitive and demanding this market is.
 So much so that it took the New Year before I could finally take a deep breath and try to see the bigger picture – past and future.

 To that end, I’d like to share what I felt were the highlights of 2018 and provide a few thoughts on where the market is headed for 2019 and what it will take to be successful.

 MiFID II Preparation – Canary in the Compliance Coalmine

 MiFID II continued to be a focal point for much of 2018, well after its January 3rd implementation deadline, as firms had challenges meeting the new best execution, reporting, and integration requirements.

 Meeting these requirements tended to be quite painful for firms whose investment operations were heavily intertwined with legacy order and execution management systems (OEMS).
 The lack of flexibility in those systems, and the IT heroics needed to do integrations and upgrades made MiFID II readiness a lot tougher and more expensive to achieve that it should have been.